VagrantStory/VagrantStory.Github.io/_posts/2013-10-21-Ruby-on-Rails-Vs-Node.js-Which-to-use.md

+---
+layout: post
+title: Ruby on Rails Vs Node.js Which to use?
+---

 # Ruby on Rails Vs Node.js Which to use?
 The famous Node.js used for server-side and networking applications is an open source and a cross-platform, run-time environment.
 With its application written in JavaScript, the Node.js development services have been, of late, become highly sought after.